raoulmillais/doccit/README.md

 It's often [recommended](http://get.inject.io/n/XxsZ6RE7) to just rebase the gh-pages branch off master.
-I don't want to do that as it would be preferable for the gh-pages branch to have a log which reflects only commits to the branch for releases.
+I don't want to do that as it would be preferable for the gh-pages branch to have a log which reflects only commits to the branch for release documentation.
 I'd also like more flexibility in what gets included in the branch.

 Other Ideas
 -----------